Join Date: Aug 2009

 #4 Heater lines.
 There is only one heater line in the back of the M54 engine, the other line comes from a T on the E46 radiator.
 You would have to make to install a T and then route it to the heater core.
 I did not use the heater option, I live in hot climate.
 I just plugged up the rear plastic heater line.
 You can use quick connect, just cut the clamp and remove the hose, then install what ever length you need to what ever radiator option you want to use.
 I am using 318i radiator with one inch trimmed E30 mechanical fan.

 #5 Radiator hoses.
-Use E36 hoses, but they must be Gates brand, then cut to fit.
+Use gates 21900, then cut to fit.
 Use the quick connects from the E46 hoses, then cut the clamps and remove the E46 hose from them.

 #6 Power steering tank.
 E46 location can be used, so that it fits on the oil filter housing, then run the lines down.
 You will have to buy some oil resistant hoses there, I don't use power steering, I manualised my E30 rack, and I am happy that I did.
 Steering feel is great, little stiff at stand still.
 I use thin 185 tires.

 #7 Brake power booster.
 It barely does not clear.
 With E28 green mounts plus 5mm spacer, I had to move it 5mm or 1/4 inch.
 Then I cut the brake pedal lip then rewarded it for the booster rod to have correct angle.
 Or just use E21 booster, it will have plenty of clearance.
 Right now I got about 1/4 inch.